Grey Howell grew up in Corrales, New Mexico and is an outstanding

 I have been a fan of country string band music since I was barely tall enough to see over the top of my uncle's pedal steel.
 I was raised a Baptist (twice on Sunday, plus Wednesday night prayer meeting), singing at the top of my lungs, fanning my own cool breeze in the humid Oklahoma summer.
 My first (analog) computer was a player piano.
 I really loved threading the rolls and studying the workings, but my legs were too short to reach so I sat on the floor and worked the pedals by hand.
 When the elementary school started a band, I became the tuba player by default, being both the largest and the latest to the first rehearsal.
 My musically-inclined kin moved to California, so I taught myself a little guitar, played tuba in the band, and sang in the school choir.
 I made a half-hearted attempt at a college musical education, tried my hand at uranium mining and 105mm cannon marksmanship, but eventually returned to digital computers.
 I took up the banjo about fifteen years ago when TV got too bad to watch.
 Then I hooked up with these guys who thought "Duke City Swampcoolers" was a good name for a band.

 I had a mid-life crisis at age 40.
 I didn't go buy a new car or get a new wife but I did buy a new guitar.
 Without knowing much about bluegrass music or the local bluegrass scene, I managed to meet and start playing with an established band in Albuquerque called the Fiasco Brothers Bluegrass Band.
 Those guys had the patience of Job to put up with me for the first several years.
 I was like a band fungus…something that just wouldn’t go away.
 In the process of learning tunes I came to the realization that I could write and compose music also.
 One thing led to another and eventually I migrated with a few others to form the “Duke City Swampcoolers”.
 My favorite guitar is a Pimental acoustic dreadnought made here in Albuquerque New Mexico.
 They make amazing guitars.
+These days I also love playing a 1960 Martin D28.

 Vocal and Bass